What does the end of the furlough scheme mean for jobs and workers?

 However, industry groups were more positive when the fuller JSS was announced weeks later, after Boris Johnson unveiled the Government’s tiered lockdown programme.

-While many firms are still expected to make redundancies, these are likely to most common among smaller companies, with firms who intend to cut more than 100 roles having to have already given 45 days’ notice on job consultations.
+While many firms are still expected to make redundancies, these are likely to be most common among smaller companies, with firms that intend to cut more than 100 roles having to have already given 45 days’ notice on job consultations.

 What does this mean for taxpayers?